 At Rocky Mountain Arsenal National Wildlife Refuge in Colorado, take the 11-mile Wildlife Drive and keep your eyes peeled for bison, mule and white-tailed deer, hawks, waterfowl and more.
 In the fall, the Denver cityscape looks a dream in the company of golden-colored grasses.

 Sockeye salmon (also called reds) contribute greatly to the ecosystem on Kodiak National Wildlife Refuge.
 They make their way upstream to spawn in striking colors.
-Fishing opportunities are available on 270 national wildlife refuges, so if you can't make it to Kodiak, you have plenty of other chances.
+Fishing opportunities are available on more than 370 national wildlife refuges, so if you can't make it to Kodiak, you have plenty of other chances.

 Wildlife watching at Modoc National Wildlife Refuge in California is excellent through the fall, especially if you can plan to visit during dawn or dusk when many of the animals are active.
-Remember using binoculars and even staying in your car can be a great way to see wildlife but cut back on disturbing them.
+Remember using binoculars and even staying in your car can be a great way to see wildlife and avoid disturbing them.

 Minnesota Valley National Wildlife Refuge near Minneapolis has 14,000 acres that include prairies, wetlands, woodlands, forests, savannas and lakes.
 These diverse habitats attract a number of shorebird, waterfowl and songbird species.

 Back in 1903, President Theodore Roosevelt designated Florida's Pelican Island National Wildlife Refuge as the first wildlife refuge.
-Today, there are 567 national wildlife refuges and 38 wetland management districts that make up 95 million acres of land.
+Today, there are 568 national wildlife refuges and 38 wetland management districts that make up 95 million acres of land and 740 million acres of submerged lands and waters.
 National wildlife refuges are found from sea to shining sea, spanning almost every type of habitat imaginable and contributing $3.2 billion per year into local economies.